Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Estimation Algorithm

 The problem is then generalized to finding an ordered list of correlations, which we package into the diagonal matrix $\mathbf{P}$, along with the associated transformations $\mathbf{W}_X$ and $\mathbf{W}_Y$.

-As we demonstrated in Section~\ref{sec: Numerical Experiments}, choosing the hyperparameters can be accomplished with a \emph{VAMP-score}, which is a metric that quantifies the similarity between the estimated singular functions and the true ones.
-An example is the squared sum of canonical correlations, i.e. the VAMP-$2$ score, which is maximal when all the patterns extracted from the data are perfectly linear, i.e., $\rho_i = 1 \, \forall \,i \, \in \left[ \textrm{min}(\textrm{dim}(\mathbf{\Sigma}_X), \textrm{dim}(\mathbf{\Sigma}_Y)) \right]$.
+\item \textbf{Hyperparameter selection via VAMP score.} As we demonstrated in Section~\ref{sec: Numerical Experiments}, choosing the hyperparameters can be accomplished with a \emph{VAMP-score}, which is a metric that quantifies the similarity between the estimated singular functions an\textbf{}d the true ones.
+An example is the squared sum of canonical correlations, i.e., the VAMP-$2$ score or the total \emph{kinetic variance} \citep{noe2015kinetic}, which is a quantity that reaches its maximum when all the patterns extracted from the data are perfectly linear, i.e., $\rho_i = 1 \, \forall \,i \, \in \left[ \textrm{min}(\textrm{dim}(\mathbf{\Sigma}_X), \textrm{dim}(\mathbf{\Sigma}_Y)) \right]$.